 Dr. Polly Smith: An excellent online course is an online course that has three equally weighted components: 33.3% design, 33.3% high quality content, and 33.3% engagement, which includes faculty presence, student to faculty, and student to student participation.

-Let’s talk briefly about Utica College’s experience partnering with Wiley University Services to develop all the online programs you oversee.
+Let’s talk briefly about Utica University’s experience partnering with Wiley University Services to develop all the online programs you oversee.
 In your opinion, what is the advantage of working with a partner?

 You’ve been a Wiley Fellow for over 3 years now.
 How have you enjoyed being a part of a community of faculty from other Wiley partners that focuses on innovative online teaching and learning?